IRCAD/trusted_code_nsd/README.md

    python mainDoubleV2.py -m model=nnunet dataset=ct_128_double_jz_v2 training=training_128_jz_v2 dataset.cv=cv1
    ```

-   In the command above, use: mainV2.py or mainDoubleV2.py, the model's value nnunet or cotr, and dataset's value ct_128_simple_jz_v2 or ct_128_double_jz_v2 depending on what you need
+   In the command above, use: mainV2.py or mainDoubleV2.py, the model's value nnunet or cotr, and the dataset's value ct_128_simple_jz_v2 or ct_128_double_jz_v2 depending on what you need

 ### 14. nnUNet or CoTr models inference